AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## Automatic instance generation

-Typeclass and family instances are generated, provided the extension is enabled, by `makeRecFldInsts` in `TcInstDecls`.
-This function is called in two places:
+Typeclass and family instances are generated, provided the extension is enabled, by `makeLocalRecFldInsts` and `makeImportedRecFldInsts` in `TcInstDecls`.
+These functions correspond to the two places in which instances are generated:

 - `tcInstDecls1` generates instances for fields from datatypes in the current group (at the same time as derived instances, from **deriving** clauses, are generated)

 - `tcRnImports` in `TcRnDriver` generates instances for imported fields, by looking at the `GlobalRdrEnv`

 The typeclass instances must be subsequently typechecked (by `tcInstDecls2`).
 Such instances are "private" in that they are available when typechecking the current module (in `tcg_inst_env`) but not exported to other modules (via `tcg_insts`).
+On the other hand, the underlying dfun ids, axioms and family instances are exported from the module as usual.

-**AMG** This means instances are not visible in GHCi, because it tracks only `tcg_insts` (via the `InteractiveContext`).
+**AMG** This means that typeclass instances are not visible in GHCi, because it tracks only `tcg_insts` (via the `InteractiveContext`).
 What to do here?
-Perhaps a new field in `TcGblEnv` could track the private instances?
+Perhaps a new field in `TcGblEnv` could record the private instances?

-**AMG** I wanted to generate each `DFunId` for `Has` once, at the field's definition site, but this causes problems for the fields defined in `base`, as the `Has` class may not be available.
-I've reverted to generating fresh `DFunId`s locally to each module for which `-XOverloadedRecordFields` is used.
-Is there a better way to do this?
+For each imported field, there are two possible cases:

+1. If the module containing the field was compiled with `-XOverloadedRecordFields`, it will have the necessary dfuns already, so we can just look them up and add appropriate class instances to `tcg_inst_env`.
+Moreover, the family instances will have been imported.
+1. Otherwise, all the instances must be generated, as if the field were locally defined.

 ## Unused imports